sveltejs/cli/documentation/docs/20-commands/40-sv-migrate.md

 npx sv migrate [migration]
 ```

 For built-in migrations, `sv migrate` shows the migration steps before applying them.
-Required steps always run, and optional steps can be selected interactively.
+Required steps always run, and additional steps can be selected interactively or with `--tasks`.
 After a successful built-in migration, `sv` formats changed files when Prettier is installed and prompts to install any updated dependencies.

 ## Migrations